sveltejs/svelte/documentation/docs/07-misc/07-v5-migration-guide.md

 By now you should have a pretty good understanding of the before/after and how the old syntax relates to the new syntax.
 It probably also became clear that a lot of these migrations are rather technical and repetitive - something you don't want to do by hand.

 We thought the same, which is why we provide a migration script to do most of the migration automatically.
-You can upgrade your project by using `npx svelte-migrate svelte-5`.
+You can upgrade your project by using `npx sv migrate svelte-5`.
 This will do the following things:

 - bump core dependencies in your `package.json`
 - migrate to runes (`let` -> `$state` etc)